telecombcn-dl/2017-dlai-team5/README.md

 </p>

 <p style="text-align: justify">
-The reason for the policy being stochastic is that otherwise there will be not room for improvement: the critic must learn about actions that are not preferred (i.e. have a low probability in the current policy).
-This allows discovering alternative sequence of operations that seemed unpromising at first but lead to a higher accumulated reward at the end.
+The reason for the policy being stochastic is that otherwise there will be not room for improvement: the critic must learn about actions that are not preferred (i.e. actions that have a low probability in the current policy).
+This allows discovering alternative sequences of operations that seemed unpromising at first but lead to a higher accumulated reward at the end.
 More interestengly, one could wonder why then it is not better to act completely randomly in order to learn as much of possible.
 This is, however, undesirable since random policy are very unlikely to discover the interesting (i.e. the most advantageous) areas of the state space, namely, the ones associated with good performance.
 </p>

 <p style="text-align: justify">
 A3C works by updating the policy using the so called advantage.
 The advantage is an estimate of how much increasing the probability of executing an action in a given state would contribute to increase or worsen the long-term reward.
-The critic calculates this advantage using a forward n-step strategy: this is, aggregating a sequence of up to n (discounted) rewards, obtained following the current policy, plus the approximation of the value function of the last state, minus the estimate of the value of the state at the beginning of the sequence.
+The critic calculates this advantage using a forward n-step strategy: that is, aggregating a sequence of up to n (discounted) rewards, obtained following the current policy, plus the approximation of the value function of the last state, minus the estimate of the value of the state at the beginning of the sequence.
 The idea is to use this advantage to modulate the strength of the update applied to the network (that is computed as the gradient of the likelihood with respect to its parameters).
 We refer the reader to the original A3C paper [3] and to the Actor-Critic literature [4] for more details on this.
 </p>

 <p style="text-align: justify">
-On the other hand, the *Asynchronous* part of the name refers to the fact that A3C launches in parallel several workers that share the same policy network.
+On the other hand, the <i>Asynchronous</i> part of the name refers to the fact that A3C launches in parallel several workers that share the same policy network.
 This is advantageous mainly for two reasons:
 </p>

 - First and more obviously, the gain in raw learning speed, since several workers will be executing episodes in parallel.